''Wonderful stage presence (...)'' Kujala International Piccolo Competition Finals (2017)

 ''Spanish fire and virtuosic flute playing (...)''
 Rijnsburger Courant (2010)

-Kolthof performs many concerts as an orchestral musician and chamber music artist.
-She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège, the Antwerp Symphony Orchestra, the Norrköpings Symfoniorkester, the Dutch Radio Philharmonic Orchestra, the Arnhem Philharmonic, The Hague Philharmonic and the Netherlands Symphony Orchestra.
-Feeling equally at home as a concerto soloist, Kolthof performed with the Dutch Limburg Symphony Orchestra.
+Besides playing solo concerts, Kolthof performs many concerts as an orchestral musician and chamber music artist.
+She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège, the Antwerp Symphony Orchestra, the Norrköpings Symfoniorkester, the Dutch Radio Philharmonic Orchestra, the Arnhem Philharmonic, The Hague Philharmonic, the Netherlands Symphony Orchestra and the Doelen Ensemble.
+Feeling equally at home as a concerto soloist, Kolthof performed with the Limburg Symphony Orchestra and Mokum Symphony.

 Kolthof initiated the Dutch Piccolo Project, through which she aims to emphasize and bring to the limelight the piccolo as an autonomous solo instrument.
 As a result of her commitment to contemporary repertoire, Kolthof was awarded scholarships by the Dutch Prince Bernhard Culture Fund and the Willem Mengelberg Fund of the Royal Concertgebouw Orchestra.